Alton Towers: The Smiler

-In June 2015, sixteen people were injured on The Smiler ride, with two individuals requiring leg amputations.
-Merlin Entertainments originally released a press release blaming the crash on "human error."
+In June 2015, a serious collision occurred on The Smiler roller coaster, resulting in injuries to sixteen people.
+Two of the injured riders later required leg amputations as a consequence of their injuries.

+Merlin Entertainments initially issued a press statement attributing the incident to "human error".
+The accident prompted a temporary closure of the park, a Health and Safety Executive investigation, and subsequent legal proceedings.
 However, the Health and Safety Executive concluded the crash occurred due to Merlin failing to put proper processes into place for operating the ride.
 During the subsequent court case, Merlin retracted their statement and pleaded guilty to a breach of health and safety law.
 The company was fined £5 million, with the court citing a "catalogue of errors" with Merlin's operating procedure and training.

-In June 2017, Alton Towers estate owner Nick Leslau repeated the discredited claim that the crash was due to "a human error", but added that "Merlin has paid a massive price, but the performance of the business has been exemplary and the share price is now at an all-time high."
+In June 2017, Nick Leslau, whose Prestbury vehicle then held the Alton Towers freehold, repeated the discredited claim that the crash was due to "a human error", but added that "Merlin has paid a massive price, but the performance of the business has been exemplary and the share price is now at an all-time high."

 Sky Ride

 On 30 June 2004, due to a strong gust of wind, the Sky Ride cables became caught, jamming the ride.
 About 80 people were on the ride, and nine people had to be rescued by being abseiled down 200 foot cables.

 On 28 October 2007, a fire broke out in the Forbidden Valley Skyride station, leading to a partial evacuation of the park.

-On 21 July 2009, another fire broke out, this time in the Fountain Square station, leading to the entire station being destroyed.
+On 21 July 2009, a fire broke out in the Fountain Square station, leading to the entire station being destroyed.
 During the latter half of the 2009 season and over the following winter, a new station was designed and built, ready for the 2010 season.

+On 11 August 2025, a small fire broke out in the toilets below the Forbidden Valley station, leading to a partial evacuation of the park.
+The building sustained minimal damage and reopened the next day after the fire was extinguished by firefighters.